martari03/martari03/README.md

 # Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25" alt="hi">

-My name is Marta Rishniak.
-I am studying at the Lviv Polytechnic National University, majoring in Computer Science, and at the Okten School on the Mega Full Stack course.
-So I am a full stack web developer.
-I am optimistic, friendly, and communicative, which allows me to get along well with clients and colleagues.
-I am a speedy learner, diligent, focused, and goal-oriented, so I will complete all tasks assigned to me on time.
-I also study Korean in my spare time.
+My name is Marta Rishniak, and I specialize in full stack web development.
+Currently, I'm studying Computer Science at Lviv Polytechnic National University while also taking the Mega Full Stack course at Okten School.
+As a person, I value positivity and friendliness, which helps me build great relationships with my clients and colleagues.
+I'm also a quick learner, dutiful, focused, and purpose-driven, ensuring that all tasks assigned to me are completed on time.
+In my free time, I enjoy studying the Korean language.
+It's been a pleasure introducing myself to you!

 ## Socials